 Over the past 10 years, I was involved in a number of amazing projects and career challenges.
 I am proud of sharing some (or most) of them below.
 Note that this is not (and I do not want it to be) a complete list.

-Most of my latest work has been on applying artificial intelligence techniques to understand the link between lifestyle and clinical outcomes.
-And there are many unique opportunities in applying AI in the health domain.
+Most of my latest work has been applying artificial intelligence techniques to understand the link between lifestyle and clinical outcomes.
+And there are many unique opportunities in using AI in the health domain.

-For example, the research on lifestyle and sleep is still in its infancy and many of the current procedures could make use of AI.
-One instance of this problem that called my attention is related to the methods used to measure sleep quality.
+For example, the research on lifestyle and sleep is still in its infancy, and many of the current procedures could use AI.
+One instance of this problem that caught my attention is the methods used to measure sleep quality.
 Traditionally, the most accurate procedure to qualify sleep is called polysomnography (PSG).
-However, it is as accurate as it is cumbersome and expensive, which drastically limits its usage on longitudinal research.
+However, it is as precise as it is cumbersome and expensive, drastically limiting its longitudinal research usage.
 An alternative for PSG is using wearables.
-The most common clinical wearable device used is called actigraphy, an old cousin of modern smartwatches.
-Actigraphy devices use an accelerometer to measure sleep quality by mapping the amount of movement performed during sleep to, amount other sleep quality measures, sleep efficiency.
-Since the 1980’s, many different formulas were devised, usually using a small cohort of a dozen people, to map the activity captured by the accelerometer in the actigraphy device to what PSG would have measured (sleep-wake stages).
+The most common clinical wearable device used is actigraphy, an old cousin of modern smartwatches.
+Actigraphy devices use an accelerometer to measure sleep quality by mapping the amount of movement performed during sleep to other sleep quality measures and sleep efficiency.
+Since the 1980s, many different formulas were devised, usually using a small cohort of a dozen people, to map the activity captured by the accelerometer in the actigraphy device to what PSG would have measured (sleep-wake stages).

 We propose the adoption of a publicly available large dataset (MESA Sleep), which is at least one order of magnitude larger than any other dataset, to compare existing methods for the detection of sleep-wake stages systematically.
-We also implemented and compared state-of-the-art methods to score sleep-wake stages, which ranged from these widely used traditional formulas to the most recent machine learning approaches.
-This work was published at Nature Digital Medicine journal and its code is freely available on Github.
+We also implemented and compared state-of-the-art methods to score sleep-wake stages, ranging from these widely used traditional formulas to the most recent machine learning approaches.
+This work was published in Nature Digital Medicine journal, and its code is freely available on Github.

 At QCRI, I proudly worked with Ingmar Weber in the social computing group on methods to use the infamous Facebook Ads for good causes.
 In particular, we proposed to use Facebook’s advertising platform as an additional data source for monitoring the Venezuelan crisis.